Supreme Court protects cops from lawsuits in two qualified immunity cases

 Qualified immunity was a major sticking point in the now-dead bipartisan police reform talks that dragged on and off through most of this year.
 Sens.
 Tim Scott, R-S.C., and Cory Booker, D-N.J., tried for months to come to a consensus but in the end could not.

 Some Supreme Court justices – including Republican-appointed Justice Clarence Thomas – have questioned the state of the qualified immunity doctrine.
-Thomas said last year that he hads "strong doubts" about it.
+Thomas said last year that he had "strong doubts" about it.
 Still, none of the justices dissented from the decisions to apply qualified immunity to the two cases in question Monday.

 In the case of Rivas-Villegas v.
-Cortesluna, the Supreme Court reversed a decision by the Ninth Circuit Court of Appeals not to grant qualified immunity to Union City, Calif., police Officer Daniel Rivas-Villegas.
+Cortesluna, the Supreme Court reversed a decision by the Ninth Circuit Court of Appeals not to grant qualified immunity to Union City, California, police Officer Daniel Rivas-Villegas.

 Rivas-Villegas was called to the scene of a man who was allegedly drunk and threatening his girlfriend and her two daughters – ages 12 and 15 – with a chainsaw.
 He and multiple other officers arrived on the scene, according to the Supreme Court's unsigned opinion, where they ordered the man to exit the house and drop his weapon.